Skip to Content

 The members of the Flex Seal family of products are silicone-based.
 Silicone is not what you want to use on your RV’s roof because it leaves a residue that NOTHING else can stick to (including more silicone!), which bodes very poorly for any future repairs.

-The Flexibility and Expansion/Contraction Characteristics Don’t Match That of an RV Roof
+The Flexibility and Expansion/Contraction Characteristics Don’t Match Those of an RV Roof

 RV roof with HVAC units, fans, skylight, and solar panels